 When species from outer space came, drakons didn't see it as a special deal and ended up killing and eating many ambassadors until they were forced to stop their murders and join the intergalactic community.

-The 2-eyed drakon: also know as the beastmaster drakon, is a very muscular-looking drakon.
+The 2-eyed drakon: Known as the beastmaster drakon, is a very muscular-looking drakon.
 They never grow over 6 feet and they are missing all the psychic powers other drakons have but gain one that no other type of drakon has: animal communication.
-The 2-eyed drakon is able to tell animals their feelings and understand the animal’s feelings.
+The 2-eyed drakon is able to tell animals their feelings and understand the animal's feelings.
 Due to this, the 2-eyed drakon is the only type able to control dragons without force.

-The 1-eyed drakon: is by far the rarest, with there only being one per 100,000 drakons.
+The 1-eyed drakon: By far the rarest, with there only being one per 100,000 drakons.
 The 1-eyed drakon only has a single middle eye and while they are the most powerful of all drakons when it comes to their psychic powers, they cannot control it.
 Many one-eyed drakons will hear the thoughts and see the dreams of any drakon nearby, which causes them to get insane headaches.
 The one-eyed drakon is in constant fear of everything and will normally leave any settlement.
 Due to all of their issues, no one-eyed drakon has ever lived past the age of 35, any that have are likely to live isolated from all civilization.

 Enlightened Drakons: Drakons will extremely rarely get a mutation that will cause them to become Enlightened or Malevolent drakons.
 Enlightened drakons are extremely powerful and can lift land using their minds with ease.
 Most of them will become colossal snake-like creatures, but rarely they will just become larger versions of themselves.
 The ones who become colossal snakes have cities built upon their backs.
 The ones who do not are tossed to the ground to join the Malevolent drakons, as they are seen as useless to the population.